patrickmason73/Phase-1-project-2/README.md

 # Phase-1-project: Pat's Pokemon

-Pat's pokemon is a webpage that allows the user to select a pokemon from a dropd
+Pat's pokemon is a webpage that allows the user to select a pokemon from a dropdown menu and it will display their stats as well as their original sprite(image).
+The user can also click the "SHINY" button to show the shiny version of the selected pokemon.

 ## Usage